lifthrasiir/roadroller/README.md

 console.log(firstLine + secondLine);
 ```

+Roadroller as a library or a CLI command requires Node.js 14 or later.
+Node.js 16 is strongly recommended because Roadroller is substantially faster in 16 than in 14.

 ## Usage

-By default Roadroller receives your JS code and returns a compressed JS code that should be further compressed with ZIP/gzip (or more accurately, [DEFLATE]).
+By default Roadroller receives your JS code and returns a compressed JS code that should be further compressed with ZIP, gzip or PNG bootstrap (or more accurately, [DEFLATE]).
 Ideally your JS code should be already minified, probably using [Terser] or [Closure Compiler]; Roadroller only does a minimal whitespace and comment suppression.

 The resulting code will look like this: (the newline is mostly for the explanation and can be removed)